North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 South Carolina Stats and Trends

-- In South Carolina's 12 games this season, it has five wins against the spread.

-- The Gamecocks have covered the spread twice this year when underdogs by 8.5 points or more (in five chances).
+- The Gamecocks have been underdogs by 9 points or more five times this season and have covered the spread twice.

-- South Carolina's games this season have gone over the total in five out of 11 opportunities (45.5%).
+- South Carolina's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).

-- When South Carolina records more than 31.6 points, it is 1-0 against the spread and 2-0 overall.
+- South Carolina is 1-0 against the spread and 2-0 overall when the team notches more than 31.6 points.

-- When South Carolina totals more than 407.8 yards, the team is 1-1 against the spread and 3-0 overall.
+- When South Carolina piles up over 407.8 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Gamecocks have turned the ball over 23 times this season, eight more turnovers than the Tar Heels have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.